codewithfranciss/codewithfranciss/README.md

 FULL STACK DEVELOPER
 --------------------

 I am a web developer with over 3 years of experience in the industry.
-I have a strong understanding of HTML, CSS, JavaScript, PHP, and MySQL.
-I am also proficient in a variety of other web development technologies, including React, Bootstrap, Firebase, Supabase, Express.js and Node.js .
+I have a strong understanding of Reactjs, Tailwindcss, PHP, and MySQL.
+I am also proficient in a variety of other web development technologies, including  Nextjs,  Bootstrap, Firebase, Supabase, Express.js and Node.js .
 I have honed my skills in front-end development, back-end programming, and responsive design.
 I am a highly motivated and results-oriented individual with a passion for building high-quality websites and web applications.
 I am also a team player and I am able to work effectively with others to achieve common goals.

 * 🌍  I'm based in Nigeria
 * 🖥️  See my portfolio at [ALL ABOUT ME](http://linktr.ee/__francis)
 * ✉️  You can contact me at [offor919@gmail.com](mailto:offor919@gmail.com)
-* 🧠  I'm learning python
+* 🧠  I'm learning Java and Spring
 * 🤝  I'm open to collaborating on social media app
-* ⚡  I am also GRAPHIC DESIGNER

 ### Skills